A Short History of Bowls in New Zealand

 It's an exciting time to be a bowler in New Zealand, and those Scottish Settlers who first introduced the game here would surely marvel at how we've progressed as a sport, and wonder at what may lie ahead.

-Find below 'Bowls Through the Decades", a book written to commemorate 100 years of Bowls NZ.
+Find below 'Bowls Through the Decades", a book written to commemorate 100 years of Bowls New Zealand.